 Uveal melanoma is characterized by mutations in genes called GNAQ and GNA11 that lead to activation of a growth pathway called the MAPK pathway.
 Before 2013, there were no effective treatments for metastatic disease; however, another trial that Dr. Carvajal has developed and conducted identified selumetinib, a medicine that blocks the MAPK pathway, as the first effective treatment for patients with advanced uveal melanoma.

 Dr. Carvajal's research has been supported by the National Cancer Institute, the Food and Drug Administration, the Conquer Cancer Foundation, the Melanoma Research Alliance, the Melanoma Research Foundation, the Empire Clinical Research Investigator Program, and the generous philanthropic support of our patients and their families.
-He has authored or co- authored more than 50 peer-reviewed manuscripts, books, and book chapters.
+He has authored or co- authored more than 150 peer-reviewed manuscripts, books, and book chapters.
 He has received several awards in recognition of his work, including the Louise and Allston Boyer Young Investigator Award and the Melanoma Research Foundations CURE OM Vision of Hope Award.

 - Cancer Care

 Carvajal R, Ilson DH, Noy A. Possible role of edotecarin, a novel topoisomerase I inhibitor, in therapy-related myelodysplastic syndrome.
 Leukemia and Lymphoma, 2007; 48:192-194.